mattketk/mattketk.github.io/index.md

 "lang": "en",
 "title": "Matt Ketkaroonkul",
-"subtitle": "Physics and (prospective) Astronomy Student", "adresses": ["University of Washington, Seattle, WA."], "description": "Website of Matt Ketkaroonkul"
+"subtitle": "Physics and (prospective) Astronomy Student", "addresses": ["University of Washington, Seattle, WA."], "description": "Website of Matt Ketkaroonkul"
 ---

 ### Abstract

 Hello!
-I am an undergraduate physics and (prospective) astronomy student at the University of Washington class of 2024.
-My interests lie in computational physics and plasmas.
+I am an undergraduate Physics and (prospective) Astronomy student at the University of Washington class of 2024.
+My interests lie in computational physics and plasmas, especially in nuclear fusion and astrophysics.

 ## Useful Links